-Position Hr/Wk Mo/Yr Job Duties Career Advisor 40.00 12.00 Under the direction of the Director, Career Development Services and CalWORKs, the Career Advisor meets with students to assist them with career research, job trends in the area, interviewing, and other job-related activities.
-She attends key advisory board meetings to stay current on needs of the employer community and then builds seminars or resources for students from that information.
-She coordinates career seminars, makes presentations to classes relating to job search, career olanning and the Career Center.
-Chairs the committee for the annual Career Expo on both the Petaluma and Santa Rosa campuses and co-ordinates all aspects of the Expos, markets job board and center services, plans and maintains resource library for the Center.
-Student Employment Coordinator 40.00 12.00 Under the direction of the Director, Career Statem Employment Coordinator 10.00 12.00 Development Services and CalWORKs, coordinates activities of the Student Employment Office for Santa Rosa Junior College District, all locations.
-This includes proceesing hiring packets for aprox.
-300 new student employees a year, including verification of identity and work eligibility, review of I-9, W-2, International Student documents and all other forms required for employment.
-The coordinator assists new employed International students in procuring a restricted social security card for on-compus jobs.
-She supports the Federal Work Study Program by processing payroll and reports. and monitoring department budgets to ensure funds are available.
+Position Hr/Wk Mo/Yr Job Duties Career Advisor 40.00 10.00 Under the direction of the Dean, Workforce Development, the Career Advisor meets with students to assist them with career research, job trends in the area, interviewing, and other jobrelated activities.
+The advisor coordinates career seminars, makes presentations to classes relating to job search, career planning and Career Development Services.
+Chairs the committee for the annual Career Expo on the Santa Rosa campus and coordinates all aspects of the Expo, markets job board and center services, plans and maintains resource library for the Career Center.
+Student Employment Coordinator 40.00 12.00 Under the direction of the Dean of Workforce Development, coordinates activities of the Student Employment Office for Santa Rosa Junior College District, all locations.
+This includes processing hiring packets for new student employees, including verification of identity and work eligibility, review of I-9, W-2, International Student documents and all other forms required for employment.
+The coordinator assists new employed International students in procuring a restricted social security card for on-campus jobs.
+She supports the Federal Work Study Program by processing payroll and reports, and monitoring department budgets to ensure funds are available.
 On a monthly basis, prepares timesheets for payroll to ensure students get paid in a timely manner and works closely with Payroll and Human Resources in processing paperwork for student employees.
-Responsible for the on line Job Board, approval of employers, job listings and on line reume posting.
+Responsible for the online Job Board, approval of employers, job listings and online resume posting.
 Ensures that student employee supervisors complete 200 & 600 hour reviews and that raises are awarded for student employees.
 Communicates with supervisors on budgets, hiring and on campus job posting.
-Monitors students unit load to ensure they remain enrolled at correct number of hours.
+Monitors students' unit load to ensure they remain enrolled at correct number of hours.
 Develops training programs for student employee supervisors.
 Maintains contract for online job board software.
 Interfaces with the Work Experience program regarding student requirements for 600 hour raises and the posting of Internship positions with the online job board.
 Coordinates activities with the SRJC Foundation and approval of the alumni resumes for the online student job board.
 Meets with students who have self-declared conviction information.
 Approves appropriate students for on- campus employment.
-Supervises STNC's and student workers and oversees Student Employment office front reception activities.